 All homes built at EcoVillage need to meet our green building guidelines and require prior approval.
 When our community was founded in the 1990s, architects with experience in green design prepared a selection of house plans that were available free to people building homes here.
 At the time, these home designs were considered green, energy efficient and highly innovative.
 While these house plans remain available and can be modified, people can also use their own house plan or architect to design a home to meet their needs.

 At this time, EcoVillage is considering a shift to green building standards that have gained national recognition in recent years.
 The goal is to update our building guidelines to more current high performance green construction.
-We are looking at LEED, EarthCraft and Passive House and hope to adopt one or more of these standards during 2015.
+We are looking at LEED, EarthCraft and Passive House and hope to adopt one or more of these standards soon.
 In the meantime, we follow the original building guidelines of the founding members.

 We share and provide stewardship for nearly 50 acres of land that is organically managed.
 This land was previously a farm with extensive pastureland for livestock.
 Our community is committed to reforestation through natural succession along with the planting of trees.
 But we also maintain meadows for the benefit of wildlife.
 We strive to remove plants and trees that are invasive, and we are committed to planting only native species.
 While native plantings are encouraged on our individual lots, favorite non-native plants that are not invasive may be grown.